 Dogs are welcome at Bygones, a museum that brings history to life, and they welcome doggies, too, if they are on a lead.
 Spread over 3 floors, you can walk down a Victorian street lined with shops, experience a WW1 bunker and see what life was like in the 50s and 60s.
 Toys, food, brands and sounds from the past will take you on a trip down memory lane.
 They also run events here throughout the year, especially when the children finish school.

 The Donkey Sanctuary in Sidmouth is home to hundreds of donkeys and mules, and many of them love a pat and a stroke.
 It’s free to enter the sanctuary, and well-behaved canines can come along too.
 There’s an educational visitor centre where you can learn interesting donkey facts and a walking trail where you can all stretch your legs.

 The Dartmouth Steam Railway runs from Torquay to Dartmouth, taking in most of the English Riviera on route.
 They offer all kinds of packages here, and they all welcome dogs.
 One of the popular tickets includes a trip on a boat and the journey by train, so it’s a full day of fun.
 Choose a package with a cruise along the Totnes River; there’s an onboard narration too, so you will really get to know this beautiful area of Devon.

 Our top picks for dog-friendly places in Devon isn’t the only thing we’ve been checking out in this stunning county.
 We have also searched for the best holiday accommodation that welcomes dogs

-Whether you want to relax in the English Riviera surrounded by palm trees or hike across Dartmoor with Fido by your side, you’ll find Devon dog friendly cottages nearby
+Whether you want to relax in the English Riviera surrounded by palm trees or hike across Dartmoor with Fido by your side, you’ll find plenty of Devon dog friendly cottage holidays nearby.

 Boasting a range of amenities such as spas, kids play areas and activities dog friendly lodges in Devon are a great option for families and couples alike.